bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Usage
 -----

-The way of activating the recording of Workflow Provenance with COMPSs is very simple.
+The way of activating the recording of workflow provenance with COMPSs is very simple.
 One must only enable the ``-p`` or ``--provenance`` flag when using ``runcompss`` or ``enqueue_compss`` to run or submit a COMPSs application, respectively.
 As shown in the help option: